Plant and fungi loss threatens access to painkillers and anticancer drugs | DW | 12.10.2020

 "If we look at the history of the development of modern medicine, it was almost entirely based on the study of medicinal plants and microorganisms — especially for making anti-infective agents," Calixto told DW.

 Morphine and codeine, some of the most widely used painkillers, for example, were derived from the poppy flower.
-Paclitaxel (taxol), a commonly used chemotherapy drug from the bark of the Pacific yew tree.
-Penicillin, one of the first antibiotics, from a mold.
-And cholesterol-lowering drugs from properties found in fungus.
+Paclitaxel (taxol) is a commonly used chemotherapy drug from the bark of the Pacific yew tree.
+Penicillin, one of the first antibiotics, derives from a mold.
+And cholesterol-lowering drugs are based on properties found in fungus.

 Some of the world's most widely used painkillers, morphine and codeine, are derived from the flowering poppy plant